-Goldendoodles have become one of the top choices for dog owners in recent years, but it’s important to understand how big your doodle will get when adopting.
+How big do Goldendoodles get?
+Of all the dog breeds available, the Goldendoodle has become one of the top choices for dog owners in recent years across North America, but it’s important to understand how big your Goldendoodle puppy will get when adopting.

 History and Traits

 Goldendoodles were first bred in the 1960s but rose to popularity as a favorite designer breed in the 1990s.

 These fun, affectionate dogs are known to be sweet and patient with children and build strong bonds with their families as pups.

 A crossbreed between a poodle and golden retriever, Goldendoodles were initially bred to offer pet owners a larger alternative to the cockapoo (cocker spaniel/poodle mix), which was already popular at the time.